 Founded in 1921, the Netherland-America Foundation (NAF) is the leading bilateral foundation initiating and supporting high-impact exchange between the Netherlands and the United States, including the NAF-Fulbright Fellowships and programs in the arts, business, public policy and historic preservation.
 NAF activities provide donors and recipients with access to a broad network of educational, cultural and business organizations that exemplify Dutch and American excellence in a number of disciplines.

-● Creation of a national Dutch-American network with chapters in seven cities: Boston, Chicago, Northern California (San Francisco), Southern California (Los Angeles), New York City, West Michigan (Holland) and Washington, DC.
+● Creation of a national Dutch-American network with chapters nine chapters: Boston, Chicago, Houston, the Netherlands, Northern California (San Francisco), Southern California (Los Angeles), New York City, West Michigan (Holland) and Washington, DC.

 ● The NAF-Fulbright designation, enabling the Foundation to offer one of the most prestigious academic awards in the United States to Dutch and American scholars pursuing graduate studies in the the other country.
 The NAF supports 16 to 24 students on an annual basis, and has awarded approximately 430 fellowships over the history of the program.